 It will add a lovely punch to your photos.
 If dad wears a shirt with a red check, mom might wear a scarf with red or a child might wear red trousers or red wellies.
 Hey, maybe even the dog could get in on the act with a red bandana!

-For more information on how color impacts your photography, read: How to use color for eye catching photography composition
+Further reading: How to use color for eye catching photography composition

 I have great memories of our dad teasing us with his Sunday morning stubbly chin when we pounced on our folks in bed.
 He would scuff his chin against our bellies and make us squeal and giggle.

-So, for formal family photographs (i.e. the ones where you’re all going to look good and well put together, as opposed to everyday life) I advise men to shave an hour or so before heading out for the great big family adventure.
+So, for formal family photographs, (i.e. the ones where you’re all going to look good and well put together, as opposed to everyday life) I advise men to shave an hour or so before heading out for the great big family adventure.

 As for us women, well we all know it takes more work being a woman than a man.
 Unless you’re a makeup free woman, in which case every woman on the planet is secretly jealous of your freedom.

 I’m not saying that you need the nightclub look at 10am on a Sunday morning, but:

 - An extra coat of mascara will make your lashes appear longer and fuller